kurtosis-tech/kurtosis/docs/docs/guides/how-to-full-mev-with-eth2-package.md

 :::note
 Quick aside on what `mev-flood` does:
 Once the network is online, `mev-flood` will deploy UniV2 smart contracts, provision liquidity on UniV2 pairs, & begin to send a constant stream of UniV2 swap transactions to the network's public mempool.
 Depending on the mode you're running, either the `mock-builder` or Flashbot's `mev-builder`, the transactions will be bundled into payloads for downstream use by the relayer or by validators themselves.
-It is important to note that `mev-flood` will only be initialized with the `full-mev` set up and will send transactions with a block value of 0.
+It is important to note that `mev-flood` will only be initialized with the `full-mev` set up and will send transactions with a non-zero block value.
 Read more about [`mev-flood` here](https://github.com/flashbots/mev-flood).
 :::

 <details><summary>Sample output from `mev-flood` operations within the eth2-package:</summary>